 This resource is a unique way to get your students warmed up in the morning.
-The math is aligned to 2nd grade Common Core Standards and meant to be a review.
-If you teach 3rd grade, this might also work for you depending on your students’ needs.
-(We do have a 3rd grade version!)
+The math is aligned to 3rd and 4th grade Common Core Standards and a great way to review critical Math standards throughout the year.

 Each week follows the same routine.
-The focus for each day was created based on fundamental needs we noticed in our classrooms of 3rd and 4th Graders: Place Value, Number Sense, and Fractions.
+The focus for each day was created based on fundamental needs I noticed in my own classroom:

 While these are not the only areas addressed, they are the main focus.
-This has worked so well in our 3rd and 4th grade classrooms that we have branched out into other grade levels.
-Each week follows the same routine and structure.
+Each week follows the same routine and structure:

-*Throwback Thursday- Review Day!
-Other days may offer a review problem, but Thursdays have problems that may come from 1st grade or the beginning of the year.
-I also added problems from other standards such as Measurement, Data, Geometry, and Number Patterns.
+- Throwback Thursday- Review Day!
+Other days may offer a review problem, but Thursdays have problems that may come from 2nd grade or the beginning of the year.
+Thursdays also include problems from other standards such as Measurement, Data, and Geometry.

-Fun Friday- Nothing says Fun Friday like Math!
-There is always a need to review.
-By keeping it short and sweet and including a fun personal question, this may help build your students’ confidence with different math skills while also keeping it fresh.
-The problems may also lead up to the understanding of Fractions in 3rd grade.
+- Fraction Fun Friday- Nothing says Fun Friday like Fractions!
+There is always a need to review fractions.
+By keeping it short, sweet and including a fun personal question, this may help build your students’ confidence in fractions while also keeping it fresh.

-I created this resource in my 3rd grade classroom because I saw a need to continuously review these key areas.
 By following this same structure each week, students know what to expect while they are also building their confidence in these essential math areas.
-I have also found several other benefits from this morning work routine:
+There are several other benefits from this morning work routine:

-*Short & Sweet- There are only a few problems so it shouldn’t take longer than 10 minutes.
-This will also let you know if students are still having difficulty with a certain skill.
+- Short & Sweet- There are only a few problems so the morning work takes about 10 minutes.
+This also lets you know if students are struggling with a certain skill.

-*Fewer Copies- Only one sheet of paper for the whole week!
-(Copy front and back)
+- Fewer Copies- You only need one sheet of paper for the whole week (front and back).

-*A Weekly Grade- My students know this and do not want to do the work for homework or have a poor grade.
-This helped get them started right away in the morning.
-I also go over the problems each morning and allowed students to fix their work before turning it in.
-In my opinion, this is beneficial because it keeps the students engaged as we go over it, ESPECIALLY if they had difficulty with it.
-This was also beneficial for students because if they paid attention and “added on to their thinking,” they will earn a good grade that will be added weekly.
-For students that already struggle, this is confidence building and motivating.
+- A Weekly Grade- Establishing this as a weekly grade holds students accountable for their morning work.
+They get started right away in the morning.
+You might also go over the problems each morning and allow students to fix their work before turning it in.
+This is also beneficial because it keeps the students engaged as you go over it, ESPECIALLY if they had difficulty with it.
+This was also beneficial for students because if the paid attention and “added on to their thinking,” they can earn a good grade that will be added weekly.
+For students that already struggle, this builds confidence and motivation.